tjhickey724/compiler_design/notes/ast/ExpTree.md

 and so it doesn't know which visit method to call...

 ## Looking closer at the visitor pattern
-We could use a single static method with a cascade of conditionals to achieve the same effect as using the Visitor pattern, e.g.
+We could use a single static method with a cascade of conditionals to achieve the same effect as using the Visitor pattern, as shown below, but this requires manually checking the class of the node argument, and then casting it to the right type.
 ```
 import syntaxtree.*;